nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 **`--start_index` : start index**
 > an integer which represents the index of a set of data records to start ingesting from.
 If absent, then the start index defaults to zero.
 If in `web_dump` mode, start_index represents the row of the metadata dataframe (see **Data** section) to start ingesting from.
 If in `from_csv` mode, then it represents the row of the dataframe into which the CSV data has been read.

 **`--batch_size` : batch size**
-> the number of data records (representing webpages, PDFs, etc.) to get embeddings for and ingest at a time.
+> the number of data records (representing webpages, etc.) to get embeddings for and ingest at a time.
 If absent, then it defaults to 10.
-Note that if the batch size is too high then you will get error messages back from OpenAI (see **Known issues**).
-Users are encouraged to experiment with batch size.
+Users are strongly encouraged to use much higher batch sizes when ingesting web pages (up to 350 has successfully been tested).
+The @retry decorator is used to ensure embeddings requests are retried if rate limit or API connection errors are thrown.
 PDFs can be large and slow to scrape, so a very low batch_size (<5) is recommended.
-A batch size of 50 for webpages and 1 for PDFs was used when the DB was originally set up.
-Batch sizes > 100 for webpages seemed to cause problems.
 (As a clarification, note that the word 'batch' in this context has no relation to OpenAI's Batch API, which is not used.)

 *arguments only relevant to `web_search` mode*